RONRON2904/WoodenCubeSolver/README.md

 ./sol

 #### SOLUTION:
-pip install -r requirements.txt
+pip install -r requirements.txt.
 In the src/ directory:
 python cube_visu.py: shows step by step how to reproduce the solution (by closing the matplotlib figure at each step).

 outputs_img shows the step by step solution given by the python script